-Imagine you are an “interstellar colonist”, on a mission to settle the newly discovered “planet Zork” (of course you might want to come up with your own name for this new planet).
+Imagine you are an “interstellar explorer”, on a mission to the newly discovered “planet Zork” (of course you might want to come up with your own name for this new planet).

 What natural systems could help make things on Zork be more comfortable?
 What else do natural systems on this Earth of ours provide that allows civilization to prosper?

-Mariha Quinn with her Zorkian colony, complete with a greenhouse, watertank, library, houses, and art gallery.
+Mariha Quinn with her Zorkian community, complete with a greenhouse, watertank, library, houses, and art gallery.

-Set up a small area in which to build your planetary colony.
-You will be building a micro-version of a colony (a small settlement or town) on a planet that has no natural resources, and a severe and harsh environment so you will need to survive inside a self-contained planetary colony.
+Set up a small area in which to build your planetary community.
+You will be building a micro-version of a community (a small settlement or town) on a planet that has no natural resources, and a severe and harsh environment so you will need to survive inside a self-contained planetary community.

 • The critical needs for life – what will you bring on your spaceship to help provide food, water, shelter, and air?